What is a Promissory Note?

 - Signatures of both borrower and lender parties

-A promissory note is usually created for the purpose of documenting a personal loan, mortgages, car loans, student loans, business loans, etc. Basically, when a lender extends a large sum of money to a person or a business, then he/ she creates a legal record of the same in order to mitigate the risk of non-payment or default in the future.
+A promissory note is usually created to document personal loans, mortgages, car loans, student loans, business loans, etc. When a lender extends a large sum of money to a person or a business, he/she creates a legal record to mitigate the risk of non-payment or default.

 Customization of a Promissory Note

-As we have already discussed above that there are different types of notes and hence it is important that the right type of promissory note is created to fit the purpose of the transaction.
-It is better not to start from scratch and rather refer to an existing sample note as it helps in incorporating the right kind of legal language.
+As we have already discussed above, there are different types of notes; hence, it is important that the right type of promissory note is created to fit the purpose of the transaction.
+It is better not to start from scratch but instead refer to an existing sample note as it helps incorporate the right legal language.

 For instance, in the case of a loan with just a lump sum repayment on a specific date, a sample of a simple promissory note can be used.
-On the other hand, a demand promissory note can be used in cases where the obligation arise only when the lender requests the repayment.
-Similarly, more complicated promissory notes can be used for transactions, such as car loans and mortgages, that include amortization schedules, interest rates along other details.
+On the other hand, a demand promissory note can be used in cases where the obligation arises only when the lender requests the repayment.
+Similarly, more complicated promissory notes can be used for transactions, such as car loans and mortgages, including amortization schedules, interest rates, and other details.

-So, it can be seen that there are different forms of a promissory note which changes based on the purpose of the transaction, details to be captured, and parties involved.
-Nevertheless, all these forms of promissory notes have one thing in common – they protect the lender’s money.
+So, it can be seen that there are different forms of promissory notes that changes based on the purpose of the transaction, details to be captured, and parties involved.
+Nevertheless, all these promissory notes have one thing in common – they protect the lender’s money.

 This is a guide to Promissory Notes.
 Here we also discuss the introduction and what is included in promissory notes? along with types and features.
 You may also have a look at the following articles to learn more –